 IoT has ensured that we have an interconnected network of intelligent devices, which are very much capable of analyzing the situation and then making wise decisions, several devices can work in tandem, and then send information to the cloud.

-It has been observed that if we combine IoT with other emerging technologies, then it can revolutionize the healthcare industry completely, it will not only transform the way patients could be monitored or treated remotely but also enhance the productivity of healthcare resources and improve the effectiveness of the healthcare processes and workflows as well.
+It has been observed that if we combine lot with other emerging technologies, then it can revolutionize the healthcare industry completely, it will not only transform the way patients could be monitored or treated remotely but also enhance the productivity of psychiatry emr and improve the effectiveness of the healthcare processes and workflows as well.

 According to Brand Essence market research, the potential market of IoT in healthcare could exceed $10 billion by the year 2024.
 IoT is gradually getting traction due to other emerging technologies like Cloud Computing, 5G Technology, Artificial Intelligence, Big Data, or Machine Learning.